Preparation & Formatting Requirements

 A growing number of private and public repositories are accumulating demographic and clinical data, genetic and genetic analysis data, DNA, and other biomaterials for use in medical research.
 Manuscripts submitted for publication in Biological Psychiatry that employ repository data and/or biomaterials must be in full compliance with the rules developed by the respective repository governing the correct citation of the repository, funding agencies, and investigators who contributed to the repository.
 Any other stipulation by the repository governing publications using repository data and/or biomaterials must also be followed.
 Authors must provide sufficient information in the manuscript for the Editor and reviewers to determine that these conditions have been met and that the repository has been established and maintained according to current ethical standards.
 The Editors may require authors to provide additional documentation regarding the repository during the review process.

 Accepted articles are published online, prior to copyediting, within one week of final acceptance.
 They will be immediately citable, with an assigned digital object identifier (DOI) number.
-Corrected proofs are published online approximately 9 weeks from final acceptance.
+Corrected proofs are published online approximately 28 business days from final acceptance.
 Articles generally appear in their final paginated form within 6 months of acceptance.

 Press and Embargo Policy